 After the heavy rail line was truncated in 2014, important heritage restoration works were completed to bring new life to the 1858 building.
 This included restoring and opening the ground floor spaces, providing improved pedestrian access to the site, and filling in the former railway platforms to create a grand outdoor piazza space that the community can enjoy.

 Now a vibrant destination where anything can happen!

-During the sites temporary activation, the ground floor spaces have been transformed into a creative mix of businesses including artistic and innovative retail spaces, a mindfulness and meditation studio, and an eclectic bookshop and lending library.
-With a public scooter track on the platform, a new cafe opening soon, and a variety of events week to week, The Station is becoming known as a welcoming inner-city destination where there's always something happening.
+During the sites temporary activation, the ground floor spaces have been transformed into a creative mix of businesses including artistic and innovative retail spaces, a pilates studio, and an eclectic bookshop and lending library.
+With a public scooter track and kids corner on the platform, a cafe, and a variety of events week to week, The Station is becoming known as a welcoming inner-city destination where there's always something happening.

 Directly connected with The Station in Newcastle, Market Street Lawn offers for hire over 3000m2 of space in the heart of the city, adjacent to the Queens Wharf harbour.
 The lawn has hosted Street Feasts, India Day, Game Changer events and Oakvale Farm's petting zoo.

 This community space on the repurposed former heavy rail corridor, provides access between the city and the waterfront and is a perfect location for small to medium events and activations.
 The space has been fully landscaped to include seating, open green lawns, shady trees and an illuminated kid-friendly water feature.

 The Lawn is ideal for small and medium sized events and has many in-built features to assist in the delivery of your event, including dedicated sites for food trucks to drive in and trade, and multiple power outlets.
 Located in direct proximity to public transport, it provides new connections between Scott Street, Perkins Street and the waterfront along Wharf Road - and is also the destination for the new Queens Wharf Light Rail stop.